 At the crossroads between rue Cardinale and rue du Quatre Septembre, the square is locally appreciated for its fine fountain.
 Four private mansions were built at each corner of the square.

-The fountain portrays the illusion of movement and comprises four elements: a circular basin, the four sculptured dolphins, an obelisk and a pine cone.
 The latter was successively replaced by a fleur-de-lys and a Maltese cross.

 Hôtel de Caumont (or de Réauville)